nuuuwan/news_lk3_data/README.md

 *2024-11-09 07:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/103268/58-arrested-over-online-scams-by-cid-at-narahenpita) · `en`

 A group of 58 Sri Lankans suspected to be involved in online financial frauds have been arrested by the Criminal Investigations Department (CID) at Narahenpita.

+The group was reportedly arrested while staying in a house in the Narahenpita area.

 ◼️